 - Some ad blocker extensions still collect your data and deliver “approved” ads.

-Best Apps for Ad Blocking
+What are the Best Apps for Ad Blocking?

 There are also several apps dedicated to blocking ads that you can use for different devices.
 A good (paid) option seems to be AdGuard.
 AdGuard offers dedicated Best Adblock for Chrome for Windows, Mac OS, Android, and iOS devices.
 They also offer browser extensions for major browsers.
 From your frequently asked questions page: